PANCE Blueprint EENT (7%)

 • Classic manifestations of these infections include high fever, systemic toxicity, and local signs of erythema, edema, and fluctuance

-Minor trauma triggering cervicofacial necrotizing fasciitis from odontogenic abscess.
+Minor trauma triggering cervicofacial necrotizing fasciitis from an odontogenic abscess.
 Image by Jain S, Nagpure PS, Singh R, Garg D - CC 2.0

 Computed tomography (CT) with contrast is the imaging modality of choice for the diagnosis of deep neck space infection